xuwwwww/Debt-Tracker/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on GitHub.
+If you have problems or questions, please create an issue on GitHub.

 ---

-Built with ?? using Flutter and Firebase
+Made with Flutter and Firebase